IPCC Sixth Assessment Report: Important findings of WG 1 report

 The Working Group 1 (WGI) report, Climate Change 2021: The Physical Science Basis comprises thirteen chapters and is focused on the foundational consensus of the climate science behind the causes and effects of human greenhouse gas emissions.
 Compared with previous assessments, the report included much more detail on the regional effects of climate change, although more research is needed on climate change in eastern and central North America.
 Sea-level rise by 2100 is likely to be from half to one metre, but two to five metres is not ruled out, as ice sheet instability processes are still poorly understood.
+It also covers current research into past increases in global temperatures, reaffirming and extending the hockey stick graph temperature reconstructions to cover the 2,000 years prior to 2000. and relates them to observed instrumental records 1850-2020.
+It concludes that current warming is unprecedented in more than 2,000 years, and that this was the warmest multi-century period in more than 100,000 years.

 The report quantifies climate sensitivity as between 2.5 C-change and 4.0 C-change for each doubling of carbon dioxide in the atmosphere, while the best estimate is 3 °C. In all the represented Shared Socioeconomic Pathways the temperature reaches the 1.5 °C warming limit, at least for some period of time in the middle of the 21st century.
 However, Joeri Rogelj, director of the Grantham Institute and a lead IPCC author, said that it is possible to completely avoid warming of 1.5 °C, but to achieve that the world would need to cut emissions by 50% by the year 2030 and by 100% by the year 2050.
 If the world does not begin to drastically cut emissions by the time of the next report of the IPCC, then it will no longer be possible to prevent 1.5 °C of warming.
 SSP1-1.9 is a new pathway with a rather low radiative forcing of 1.9 W/m^{2} in 2100 to model how people could keep warming below the 1.5 °C threshold.
 But, even in this scenario, the global temperature peaks at 1.6 °C in the years 2041–2060 and declines after.